mushfikaraisa/RESTFUL_API2/mod-1/retrospective.md

 * Thankful to Dan and Linda for always being helpful!
 (Aden + Ricardo)
 * Get well soon Chad!
 (Crystal)
 * Kudos to Dan for allowing us to progressively struggle and learn (Tyson)
-* Kudos to Dan and LInda, I wish all my teachers in schoolhad been like you (Lindsey)
+* Kudos to Dan and Linda, I wish all my teachers in school had been like you (Lindsey)
 * Thanks to Ayman for creating the slides!
 (Aden)
 * Thankful to James, Elizabeth, Sharon for picking up pieces when I wasn't available (Abdi)